How the ATM machine has evolved over the years

 1960-1967: Technological run-ups to the ATM machine

-There were a few forerunners to the ATMs we know and love today, most of which are unrecognisable in comparison, but which definitely contributed to the technology we have now.
+There were a few forerunners to the ATMs we know and love today, most of which are unrecognizable in comparison, but which definitely contributed to the technology we have now.
 The first ATM machine predecessors were invented out of a need for after-hours banking.
-Workers were frustrated that they couldn’t pay bills or send money because banks were closed by the time they knocked off work.
+Workers were frustrated that they couldn’t pay bills or send money because banks were closed by the time they were knocked off work.
 The first to actually look (but not function) like a present-day ATM machine was the Bankograph (installed in 1961 in New York by City Bank) that didn’t dispense cash but accepted it – allowing the public to pay their bills and send money without having to interact with a cashier or teller.

 The Bankograph wasn’t very popular and was off the market only six months after its release.
 But the effects of its introduction to the public would linger for years afterwards.

 Patents were filed by various companies between 1962 and 1967 for machines that would be able to dispense money to bank account holders without them having to go inside the bank.

 On 27 June 1967, in Enfield Town, London, the first cash dispensing machine was installed by Barclays Bank.
 It was called the De La Rue Automatic Cash System or DACS (named for De La Rue, the printing firm its inventor worked for).
 Users would insert cheques into the machines and the machines would return the appropriate amount.
 The cheques were called tokens and they were treated with an isotope of carbon that the machine could read and interpret securely.
 The tokens were mailed back to users after the transactions were processed.
 Though not ideal by today’s security standards, this system was quite popular at the time and would eventually inspire the use of plastic bank cards in ATMs.